martincostello/blog/source/2020-06-16-integration-testing-antiforgery-with-application-parts.md

 A necessary downside of these protections is that they make it harder to integration test such resources, particularly in a headless manner.
 This is because the tests need to acquire the antiforgery token and cookie to be able to successfully pass the antiforgery protections on a resource that needs to be tested.

-A typical approach for this is to scrape the HTML response from the application for the hidden form field token (often named `__RequestVerificationToken`) using Regular Expressions and then using that, along with the cookie, in the request(s) the test makes.
+A typical approach for this is to scrape the HTML response from the application for the hidden form field token (often named `__RequestVerificationToken`) using Regular Expressions and then using that, along with the cookie, in the request(s) the test(s) make.
 This can however make tests brittle to change, particularly if the UI is refactored.

 In this blog post I'll discuss an alternate approach using [ASP.NET Core Application Parts](https://docs.microsoft.com/en-us/aspnet/core/mvc/advanced/app-parts "Share controllers, views, Razor Pages and more with Application Parts") that can make such tests easier to author and maintain, allowing you to concentrate on the core logic of your tests, rather than boilerplate setup.